-Security Features & Vulnerabilities
+Security Features and Vulnerabilities

 Although no electronic payment method is totally secure, mobile tap-to-pay systems have multiple layers of security that reduce the risk of theft and fraud.

-Data Encryption & Masking
+Data Encryption and Masking

 Virtually all mobile payment systems use complex methods to obscure actual credit card numbers and other sensitive information.
-In other words, when you add your credit card to your Apple Pay or Android Pay account, you’re not simply uploading it to the public Internet for hackers to steal at will.
+In other words, when you add your credit card to your Apple Pay or Google Pay account, you’re not simply uploading it to the public Internet for hackers to steal at will.

 Contactless payment systems mask real credit card numbers with a special token known as a device account number (DAN).
 The DAN contains information that identifies both the mobile device used for payment and the payment card itself to the NFC reader in a way that makes no sense to an electronic thief.
 Thus, mobile payment systems never actually transmit credit card numbers over the Internet.